Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

+where $\eta_\3=(\eta_5,\eta_8)^T$ and $\eta_\4=(\eta_6,\eta_7)^T$.
+Compare the Hamiltonians $H_{14}$, $H_{23}$, $H_{58}$, and $H_{67}$, we conclude that if $m>0$, there are two Majorana chains on each horizontal $\tau_2$; if $m<0$, there are two Majorana chains on each vertical $\tau_2$.
+We know that two Majorana chains along either direction can be deformed into a Majorana chain with periodic boundary conditions surrounding $\mu$, and change the fermion parity decorated on that.
+Therefore, we conclude that for this case, two block states have nontrivial extension towards a $\Z_4$ classification.

-For systems with $U^f(1)$ charge conservation, similar to the $C_2$-symmetric case, the classifications and root phases are irrelevant to the spin of fermions.
-We summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: Chern insulators and Kitaev's $E_8$ states; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of 4-fold rotation, with different $U^f(1)$ charge. \end{enumerate} Chern insulators and Kitaev's $E_8$ states on $\sigma_1$ are obstructed because both of them leave chiral 1D mode at $\tau_1$ as their shared border.
+For systems with $U^f(1)$ charge conservation, similar to the $C_2$-symmetric case, the classifications and root phases are irrelevant to the spin of fermions because $\mathcal{H}^2[S_4, U(1)]=\mathbb{Z}_1$ that guarantees there is no nontrivial extension between $S_4$ and $U^f(1)$.
+We summarize all possible block states as \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: Chern insulators and Kitaev's $E_8$ states; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of 4-fold rotation, with different $U^f(1)$ charge. \end{enumerate} Chern insulators and Kitaev's $E_8$ states on $\sigma_1$ are obstructed because both of them leave chiral 1D mode at $\tau_1$ as their shared border.
 Furthermore, consider a 0D fermionic mode with $U^f(1)$ charge $+1$ on each $\tau_1$ which can be adiabatically deformed to infinite far and trivialized, they will form an atomic insulator $c_1^\dag c_2^\dag|0\rangle$, with eigenvalue $-1$ of $\bs{I}_r$ and $U^f(1)$ charge 2.
-Reversely, the corresponding 0D block-state is trivialized.
+Reversely, the corresponding 0D block state is trivialized.
 Therefore, the ultimate classification of crystalline TI is $\mathbb{Z}_2^4$, with the following root phases: \begin{enumerate}[1.] \item Monolayer Chern insulator on each $\sigma_2$ ($\mathbb{Z}_2$); \item Monolayer Kitaev's $E_8$ state on each $\sigma_2$ ($\mathbb{Z}_2$); \item 0D fermionic mode with odd $U^f(1)$ charge on $\mu$ ($\mathbb{Z}_2$); \item 0D mode with eigenvalue $\pm i$ of 4-fold rotation on $\mu$ ($\mathbb{Z}_2$). \end{enumerate} The second-order topological surface theories of different root phases are: \begin{enumerate}[1.] \item 1D chiral fermions on the edge of equator; \item 1D chiral Luttinger liquids with the $K$-matrix (\ref{K-matrix E8S}) on the edge of equator. \end{enumerate}